seek-oss/sku/README.md

 };
 ```

+### Bundle Analysis

+`sku` comes with bundle analysis built in via [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).
+A report is generated in the `/report` directory when `sku build` is run.

 ### [SEEK Style Guide](https://github.com/seek-oss/seek-style-guide) Support

 Without any special setup, sku is pre-configured for the SEEK Style Guide.
 Just start importing components as needed and everything should just work out of the box.